Magical Dividend Yields: A Reliable Source of Income

 Types of Dividend Yields

-There are several types of dividend yields that investors should be aware of.
+There are several types of dividends yields that investors should be aware of.
 Cash dividends are the most common type, where shareholders receive cash payments from the company.
 Stock dividends, on the other hand, involve issuing additional shares of stock to shareholders.

 Special dividends are one-time dividend payments that are not part of the company’s regular dividend policy.
 These dividends are typically paid out of one-time gains, such as the sale of assets or a windfall profit.